pablodecm/phd_thesis/src/104_chapter_4.md

 \boldsymbol{\theta})$ observations in order to train the classifier.
-The same classifier output could be repurposed to model the likelihood ratio when $H_1$ is $p(\boldsymbol{x}| \mu = \mu_1, \boldsymbol{\theta})$ with a simple transformation, yet the mixture structure of the problem allows a for a more direct density ratio estimation alternative, which is the one regularly used in particle physics analyses.
+The same classifier output could be repurposed to model the likelihood ratio when $H_1$ is $p(\boldsymbol{x}| \mu = \mu_1, \boldsymbol{\theta})$ with a simple transformation, yet the mixture structure of the problem allows for a more direct density ratio estimation alternative, which is the one regularly used in particle physics analyses.